D3rise/D3rise/README.md

 Started by writing bots and mods, now designing and writing backend systems, doing DevOps stuff and administrating Linux servers as well as network infrastructure.

-Ex-Software Engineer @ [ATME](https://atme.com).
+Golang Software Engineer @ [InfoTeCS JSC](https://infotecs.ru).
 Currently learning algorithms and data structures.
 You can see my solutions to some of the LeetCode problems here: https://github.com/D3rise/leetcode-solutions

 ### 🔧 Languages & Tools